Marian Symbols in the Buffy the Vampire Slayer television series on the WB

 why do we see one in Sunnydale?
 By the way, in the same church we

-see stations of the cross on the walls, presumably with #4, Jesus meets
+see stations of the cross on the walls, presumably with #4, Jesus Meets His Mother.

 the show opens with Buffy slaying a vampire inside a convent for